 The World Customs Organization, which we will probably not contradict

-Three things are worth noting: you connect to a single electronic portal and the data is entered only once, and the African continent is not left behind in terms of initiatives on the subject, perhaps taking advantage of technological leaps as was the case with mobile telephony (versus fixed telephony, which is very little used) and mobile payment (versus payment by credit card).
+Three things are worth noting: users log in to a single electronic portal and data is entered only once, and Africa is not lagging behind in terms of initiatives in this area, perhaps benefiting from technological leaps forward as was the case with mobile telephony (versus landline telephony, which is rarely used) and mobile payments (versus credit card payments).

 Implementation: Recommendation #33